osisoft/PI-Adapter/shared-content/configuration/discovery-configuration.md

 1. Start any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests.
 2. Run a `POST` command with the `Id` of the discovery and `autoSelect` set to either `true` or `false` to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/Discoveries`.

+   **Notes:**

+    * Including an `Id` is optional.
+If you do not include one, the adapter automatically generates one.
-   **Note:** `5590` is the default port number.
+    * `5590` is the default port number.
 If you selected a different port number, replace it with that value.

     Example using `curl`: